 It’s shaking at high speeds because of a wheel or steering-related problem.
 In most cases, it’s a bad wheel bearing, unbalanced tires, damaged wheel, or faulty u-joint(drive line component).

-To ensure your safety and prevent any further damage, it's recommended to take your car for a vehicle health inspection.
-By addressing the underlying cause of the vibrations, you can ensure that your vehicle is safe and reliable to drive at all speeds.
+To ensure your safety and prevent any further damage, it's recommended that you take your car for a vehicle health inspection.
+By addressing the vibrating car problem, you can ensure that your vehicle is safe and reliable to drive at all speeds.

 Ensuring your car's tires have the right air amount is essential.
 If you put too much air in the tires (this is called "overinflating"), it can cause problems.
 The tire won't be able to grip the road as well, and it could bounce like a basketball.
 This bouncing makes the car vibrate at high speeds and wears out the middle of the tire faster than the edges.